What is the MBTI INTJ “Architect” Personality Type?

 With Extraverted Thinking as their top extraverted function, architects are judges and use objective reasoning when making decisions.

-Architects will go with their gut feeling from their Introverted Feelings and like to gather the facts with their Extraverted Sensing lowest function.
+Architects will go with their gut feeling, which comes from their Introverted Feelings.
+They like to gather the facts with their Extraverted Sensing, which is their lowest function.

 Architects are introverted, preferring time alone to think things through.
 They are structured, like to plan, and prefer closure.